 MIT ADVANCED CERTIFICATE FOR EXECUTIVES (ACE)

-The MIT Sloan Advanced Certificate for Executives in Management, Innovation, and Technology (ACE) is a special Executive Certificate earned after attending over 25 program days and completing at least two programs from each Executive Certificate track within a four-year period (my two: Management and Leadership in 2011 + Technology, Operations, and Value Chain Management in 2013)
+The MIT Sloan Advanced Certificate for Executives in Management, Innovation, and Technology (ACE) is a special Executive Certificate earned after attending over 25 program days and completing at least two programs from each Executive Certificate track within a four-year period.
+I additionally earned program certificates in the Management and Leadership track and the Technology, Operations, and Value Chain Management track.

 Express yourself and have faith in yourself.
 Do not go out and look for a successful personality and duplicate it.
 Start from the root of your being and ask, how can I be me?